-- A foreign political party; - An individual outside the United States, unless the individual is a U.S. citizen - A corporation created under the authority and jurisdiction of the United States and whose principal place of business is in the United States; A person, other than an individual, outside the United States unless the person is organized under or created by the laws of the United States or of any state or other place subject to the jurisdiction of the United States and has its principal place of business within the United States; - A partnership, association, corporation, or organization organized under the laws of, or having its principal place of business in, a foreign country; and - A domestic subsidiary of a foreign corporation if the decision to contribute or expend funds is made by an officer, director, or management employee of the foreign corporation who is not a U.S. citizen or lawful permanent resident.
+- A foreign political party; - An individual outside the United States, unless the individual is a U.S. citizen - A person, other than an individual, outside the United States unless the person is organized under or created by the laws of the United States or of any state or other place subject to the jurisdiction of the United States and has its principal place of business within the United States; - A partnership, association, corporation, or organization organized under the laws of, or having its principal place of business in, a foreign country; and - A domestic subsidiary of a foreign corporation if the decision to contribute or expend funds is made by an officer, director, or management employee of the foreign corporation who is not a U.S. citizen or lawful permanent resident.